Be a Tutor

 (MTH 205/231) Paired with a specific faculty member, tutors attend Math for the Modern World or Math for the Biological Sciences lectures and take notes, and work 1-2 drop-in shifts per week.

-(ACC 201; BMS 111/303) Paired with a specific faculty member, SI tutors attend assigned course sections and take notes, create lesson plans, and hold 2 class sessions per week.
+(BMS 111/303, MIC 141, NUR 252/341) Paired with a specific nursing faculty member, SI leaders attend assigned course sections and take notes, create lesson plans, and hold 1-2 supplemental instruction sessions per week.